mjholub/LibRate/CONTRIBUTING.md

 Your editor should have support for _eslint_, svelte LSP and _golangci-lint_ installed and enabled.
 For _golangci-lint_ though, you can also use it as a CLI tool, although a language server version is more convenient.

+# Dependencies

+When introducing a new dependency, consider the following:

+- Is the dependency actively maintained and stable?
+- Would it be a significant improvement and/or time saver compared to doing the same thing from scratch
+- Popularity: sometimes there are good libraries out there which few projects use, but generally popular libraries are a bit more trustworthy and less likely to be vulnerable to supply chain attacks
+- Avoiding bloat: use tools like Github GLOC, tokei, scc or library size info on npm website to assess and compare codebase sizes of various libraries

 ## Go backend

 The topmost functions, like those in the _main_ and _routes_ packages,   inject the dependencies (like logger and database connection) into the functions in _models_ and/or _controllers_ packages.